ZigZag999/ZigZag999/README.md

 <h1 align="center">
 About me:
 </h1>
 My name is Aleksandr.
 I like cryptocurrencies and everything to do with them.
-I’m node operator, promote crypto projects.
-I am interested in learning more about development, to create their own at least a small project.
+I’m node operator, promote crypto projects and create content.
+You can see examples of my work on Twitter or Medium.I am interested in learning more about development, to create their own at least a small project.
 I started to get acquainted by filling out information about myself in the repository.
 I hope I will succeed and will be an active user of github.